niloysh/open5gs-k8s/slides.md

 cd open5gs-k8s
 ```
 **3. Set Up Your Testbed**
 Make sure you’ve set up your testbed using the [Testbed Automator](https://github.com/niloysh/testbed-automator).
 Verify that all pods are in the `RUNNING` state.
+You can quickly check the status of all pods with `kubectl get pods -A`.

 ---